openSUSE/news-o-o/_posts/2008-09-22-serious-e1000e-driver-issue-in-sle-11-beta-1-and-opensuse-111-beta-1.markdown

 We will keep you posted.
 Please watch news.opensuse.org and the opensuse-announce mailing list for more information.

 **Update**: Check [this page](//cateee.net/lkddb/web-lkddb/E1000E.html) for a list of devices that use the e1000e driver.
 It may not be an exhaustive list.
 If you have an Intel PCI Express PRO/1000 gigabit Ethernet card, it uses the e1000e driver and you should avoid booting or using beta 1.
-Intel [has instructions](//support.intel.com/support/network/sb/cs-008441.htm) on how to identify your card. essay service [proessaywriting.org](https://proessaywriting.org)
+Intel [has instructions](//support.intel.com/support/network/sb/cs-008441.htm) on how to identify your card.